lwa-project/lsl/docs/source/data-formats.rst

 +---------+-------------------+---------------------------------+

-The ``ci4`` aka "4+4-bit complex integer" data are stored as two's complement integers with the real part stored in the first four bits.
+The ``ci4`` aka "4+4-bit complex integer" data are stored as two's complement integers with the real part stored in the first four bits of the byte.

 COR
 ---